maiyun/clickgo/README.md

 ## Note

-DeskRT demand loading SystemJS, Vue, Vuex, highlight.js, whatwg-fetch, promise-polyfill and ElementUI, but **DO NOT** reference these JS and CSS files.
+DeskRT demand loading SystemJS, Vue, Vuex, highlight.js, whatwg-fetch and ElementUI, but **DO NOT** reference these JS and CSS files.
 DeskRT will automatically reference.
-You only need to reference DeskRT's JS and CSS files.
+You only need to reference "loader.js".

 ## Demo